carlossabrido/ClinicaDentalReact1.1/readme.md

 # Inquires

-Proyect developed in a team if you got any inquires get in touch by Linkedn with any of us:
+If you got any inquires get in touch by Linkedn with :

 <a href="https://www.linkedin.com/in/carlos-sabrido-medina-624b77258/"> Carlos' linkedin </a>